Snowflake-Labs/sfquickstarts/site/sfguides/src/entity_resolution_for_product_matching/entity_resolution_for_product_matching.md

 In this guide, you learned how to use Snowflake's Notebooks and Cortex AI to harmonize retailer data, finding shared product offerings and aggregating their performane data.
 You also learned how to use Streamlit to create an intuitive application for interacting with the analyzed data.
 ### What You Learned
 - How to use Snowflake Notebooks and Snowpark Python for data processing
-- How to leverage Snowflake AI/ML functions to create and compare embeddings
+- How to leverage Snowflake AI functions to create and compare embeddings
 - How to use Cortex LLM functions (Cortex Complete) for access to industry-leading large language models (LLMs)
-- How to prototype a UI using Streamlit
+- How to develop an application using Streamlit
 ### Related Resources
 - [Snowflake Cortex Documentation](https://docs.snowflake.com/en/user-guide/snowflake-cortex.html)
 - [Streamlit Documentation](https://docs.streamlit.io/)